Mental Health Facilities Oakland, CA

 Alameda Family Services - 1.3 miles from Oakland, CA

 Alameda Family Services is one of mental health facilities in Alameda, California, located at 2325 Clement Avenue, Suite A, 94501 zip code.
 Alameda Family Services provides outpatient treatment.
-Alameda Family Services provides trauma therapy, group therapy and couples/family therapy to children / adolescents, adults and young adults.
-Additional services provided at Alameda Family Services include case management, court-ordered outpatient treatment and family psychoeducation.
+Alameda Family Services provides individual psychotherapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and adults.
+Additional services provided at Alameda Family Services include court-ordered outpatient treatment, family psychoeducation and case management.

 Felton Institute - 2.4 miles from Oakland, CA

 Felton Institute is a mental health clinic in Alameda, CA, located at 1005 Atlantic Avenue, 94501 zip code area.
 Felton Institute provides outpatient treatment.
-Felton Institute offers trauma therapy, activity therapy and group therapy to children / adolescents, adults and seniors 65 or older.
-Felton Institute also supports clients referred from the court/judicial system, seniors or older adults and people with serious mental illness.
-Additional services offered at Felton Institute include intensive case management, court-ordered outpatient treatment and supported employment.
+Felton Institute offers group therapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
+Felton Institute also supports transitional age young adults, seniors or older adults and clients referred from the court/judicial system.
+Additional services offered at Felton Institute include suicide prevention services, assertive community treatment and case management.

 Frequently Asked Questions About Mental Health Treatment in Oakland, CA